 They use the absolute lowest possible level of PPD (p-Phenylenediamine), and only when an alternative is not possible.
 The dyes are even fortified with aloe and citrus to add all-natural hydration and shine to your hair, without damaging ingredients like ammonia.

-Back in 2003, they started using 100% recycled cardboard for their boxes and have since saved 225,000kg of virgin cardboard.
+Back in 2003, they started using 100% recycled cardboard for their boxes.
 All packing chips are made from 100% biodegradable, septic-safe corn.

 Acure